yacinebouaouni/LeetCode-Solutions/README.md

 ### Binary Search Tree
 * You need to take advantage of the property of the BST by dividing the search space by two and reducing complexity to log n.
+* Always think of inorder and postorder traversal in any solution first.

 ## Bit Manipulation